IanMadlenya/pyconsensus/README.rst

 Tests
 ^^^^^

 Unit tests are in the test/ directory.
+Julia simulations are in the sim/ directory:

+    $ julia runsim.jl